What Is Hypothyroidism?

 Hashimoto vs. Other Causes of Hypothyroidism

 Hashimoto thyroiditis is the most common cause of hypothyroidism in the developed world, accounting for 80-90% of cases.
-Diagnosis is confirmed by the combination of elevated TSH + low free T4 + positive anti-TPO.
+Diagnosis is confirmed by elevated TSH + low free T4 + positive anti-TPO.
 The heterogeneous echographic pattern with diffuse hypoechogenicity is characteristic.
-Levothyroxine replacement is the standard treatment — there is no established specific treatment for the autoimmunity.
+Levothyroxine replacement is the standard treatment — no established specific treatment exists for the autoimmunity.
 Some preliminary studies report a possible immunomodulatory effect of acupuncture, with reductions in anti-TPO antibodies in small samples — results not yet confirmed by robust systematic reviews.

 Subclinical hypothyroidism (TSH between 4-10 mIU/L with normal free T4) is a clinical dilemma.
 The decision to treat depends on context: symptomatic patients, pregnancy, positive anti-TPO (high risk of progression), and TSH > 10 are consensus indications.
 In asymptomatic patients with TSH 4-10, watchful waiting with reassessment in 6-12 months is a reasonable option.